 Out on the road, both tire sizes perform very well with that wide, fast-rolling center channel at 35-40 psi.
 Depending on the terrain, I raised and lowered the pressure accordingly.
 Over the course of a long, 3000 ft. road climb, the 700×38’s yielded slightly to faster, narrower tires.
 I’d say there is a 5-8% efficiency loss as compared to fast-rolling 28mm tires, which added about 6-8 minutes to my average time.

-Other comparison tests between both the 650 and 700c versions showed that they are consistently about 5% slower on extended climbs.
+Other comparison tests between both the 650b and 700c versions showed that they are consistently about 5% slower on extended climbs as compared to fast-rolling road tires.
 Again, this is to be expected and shouldn’t be a big deal, but just be aware.
 What’s awesome about their on-road performance is the sheer comfort and ability to dart onto any gravel or dirt road you may encounter.
 As an added bonus on the road, hitting the shoulder, if needed, is no big deal.
 Potholes?
 Also, no big deal.
 Try that with 28mm road tires.

 What’s flat-out amazing about these tires on the road is the sheer grip they offer when cornering at speed.
 The 3000 ft. climb above turns into a whale of a downhill with twisty, turny corners that, with the Pathfinder 700×38’s, felt like a playground.
 The angulation you can achieve with the Pathfinders is off-the-charts as I’ve enjoyed every curvy downhill I’ve encountered.